Vitiligo: How to cope with vitiligo?

 One has to learn not to feel embarrassed, ashamed, depressed, or worried about how others will react to vitiligo.

 It is better not to avoid social situations, networking, and parties.
 Let people around you know once and for all that you have some color problems with your skin.
-Once they will know it, they will also learn to accept it.
+Once they know it, they will also learn to accept it.

 There are many products out there to provide excellent camouflage for vitiligo spots.